jlinoff/pam/README.md

 What this means is that you can group records associated by a topic in different files to make them easier to organize and find.
-This ability to organize files around topics is one the reasons I prefer the file based storage model.
+This ability to organize files around topics is the other reason that I prefer the file based storage model.

 For a more detailed discussion about how the user controls the organization of the records and fields in a file see the